 For safety, even on a hasty morning, the best coffee percolator features a Cool-Touch Lid and handle designed for safe transport and pouring.
 Serving is quite simple thanks to the detachable cord, which simplifies moving and running like a kettle.

-If you can’t drink your coffee just yet, the best coffee percolator automatically switches to “keep warm” function.
+If you can’t drink your coffee just yet, the best coffee percolator automatically switches to the “keep warm” function.
 So when you’re finally ready to drink, you’ll find that your coffee is still at an agreeable temperature.

 - Stay cool handle